 One woman's quest to find lost dog takes a new turn

-On Tuesday, Fullam received a phone call from a woman in the Spring Garden Township area, one of the places Wilder was spotted several times in late June and early July.
+On Tuesday, Fullam received a phone call from a woman in the Spring Garden Township area, one of the places Wilder might have been spotted several times in late June and early July.
 Fullam said the tipster saw a dog on Sunday that matched Wilder's description.

 That matches the characteristics of Wilder, who went missing back in May when Fullam’s Audi Q5 was stolen with him in it from Continental Square in York City as she ran a quick errand.
 The car was eventually recovered in Philadelphia with no sign of Wilder.